nr Barmouth, Gwynedd+ Add to favourites

 - entrance hall leading to bedroom (double with antique brass/iron bed), Victorian sitting room with piano, medieval dining room with 17th-century fireplace, kitchen, large utility and bathroom with shower over bath.

 - First floor

 - staircase leading to the medieval hall sitting room, separate lavatory, four bedrooms (2 doubles - 1 with 5' mahogany antique bed and 1 with 5' antique iron bedstead, 1 twin with walk through to bathroom with mixer tap shower over bath) and single bedroom.

-Oil central heating included.
-The cot in this cottage is a travel cot.
-A television and DVD player are provided but please note there is no television reception.
+Television: a television and DVD player are provided but please note there is no television reception.
 Visitors may wish to bring there own DVDs.